agplusman/kata-gpt/gpt_instructions.md

 Output Table 2 - Components, Behaviors/actions (responsibilities),  and aligned requirements.
 List any requirements NOT satisfied.

+B. Architectural Characteristics:
+Using the arch.txt file, identify up to seven key characteristics and select the top three based on their importance.
+Explicitly exclude any implicit characteristics unless they are critically necessary.
+In the "Others Considered" section, outline why the other characteristics were not chosen.
+If groups of components (called Quanta) exhibit differing characteristic behaviors, describe these sets along with their top three characteristics.
+This delineation assists in understanding how various Quanta can be optimized for specific architectural characteristics.
+Prior to proceeding, confirm these selections through a user check-in.

 C. Architectural Style
 Use the star ratings from stars.txt to recommend a final software architecture style, ensuring it aligns with seven key architectural characteristics.
 Do not fabricate star ratings.

 Output Table 3: Display the chosen Architectural Style with its star ratings for all seven characteristics, comparing these against the ratings of all other styles.
 Prioritize the top three characteristics, providing detailed reasons and trade-offs for your choice and justifying the decision.

 D. Database Schema
-Output Table 6: Design schema and  show how you would design to uncouple the schema for distributed systems.
+Output Table 6: Design schema and  show how you would design to uncouple the schema for any distributed systems.
 Group these uncoupled components as Quanta.

 E. Communication
 Output Table 5: Design the component communications, specifying Messages, Queues and Events, Topics, and classify them as Synchronous or Asynchronous, with reasons for the selection.
 Include design specifics for Error handling, Mediators, Brokers, API layers, Service Buses, Data Grids, Caching, etc. Also design required contracts and payload schemas.

 F. Architecture as Code
-Refer to big_bank.dsl.txt for Structurizr DSL syntax guidelines and apply this syntax to your unique design.
+Refer to template.dsl.txt for Structurizr DSL syntax guidelines and apply this syntax to your unique design.
 In your Structurizr DSL C4 code, thoroughly describe your architecture using Quanta for DSL Containers, our logical components as DSL Components, and represent the data schema design as DSL Components and communications pieces as DSL Containers.
 Additionally, create a separate Structurizr sequence diagram to visualize interaction flows.
 Use big_bank.dsl.txt solely for syntax reference and do not duplicate its design.

 G. Risk Assessment
 Output Table 4: Risk Table - Place the top architectural characteristics on the y-axis and components on the x-axis.
 Calculate risk of each by multiplying impact (1 to 3) and likelihood (1 to 3) of occurrence, labeling risks as L (low 1-2), M (medium 3-4), H (high 6-9).